Many people regard sprouts as nutritional powerhouses.

 - Wash your hands: Always wash your hands properly before handling raw sprouts.

 Summary Sprouts are prone to contamination with harmful bacteria such as E. coli and Salmonella.
-Children, pregnant women, the elderly and people with weak immune systems should consider avoiding them.
+Children, pregnant women, the elderly and people with weak immune systems should consider avoiding raw sprouts.

 Sprouts can be eaten in a variety of ways and are easily incorporated into a variety of dishes.
 For instance, you can eat them raw in a sandwich or tossed into a salad.